I’m delighted to present an exclusive sneak peek book excerpt for my new travel memoir ‘Backpacker to Nomad’

 This was just the start of the story, nothing is ever how it seems, adventures can easily turn into misadventures on the drop of the hat and not revealed itself yet.

-If you enjoyed the start of this story and want to read the FULL CHAPTER simply click on the button below
+If you enjoyed the start of this story and want to read the WHOLE BOOK simply click on the button below

 DONT FORGET TO SHARE THIS TRAVEL MEMOIR EXCERPT POST ‘BROKE BACKPACKING NEW ZEALAND AND PIN FOR LATER